Content seriesView full content series

 In her final article on Streamlining Your Compliance Services, Nayo Carter-Gray, EA asks what will be the value to the client when they hire you?
 Will they gain time, money or peace of mind?
 Whatever the answer, this is the lens you want to present your value from.

-Expressing value can be uncomfortable for most accountants, mainly because we tie value to the amount of money we charge our customers and clients and it relies on us bragging about our skills and expertise.
+Expressing value can be uncomfortable for most accountants, mainly because we tie value and value creation to the amount of money we charge our customers and clients and it relies on us bragging about our skills and expertise.
 I would like to share with you a personal example of this.

 One thing that I value more than anything is time.
 I use automation to a do a bunch of things in my business and I'm striving to do the same in my home life.